Using a 13-Week Cash Flow Forecast in Uncertain Times

-When a company is experiencing a period of uncertainty, they should consider using a 13-week cash flow forecast as a helpful tool.
+When a company is experiencing a period of uncertainty, it should consider using a 13-week cash flow forecast as a helpful tool.
 It can be used to help determine where to cut costs, develop ways to plan around challenges, help understand the impact of delayed collections and continued costs, and much more.
 It also provides business owners with a tool to modify their plans as things change.

 Additionally, this type of planning gives your lenders confidence in your ability to plan and manage through a situation with a great deal of uncertainty.
 Typically, in times of covenant violations or default, lenders will require a 13-week cash flow, at least a two-year forecast, and additional reporting driven by the business and current situation.
-By sharing this information proactively with your lenders although not yet in default, it not only helps build your relationship, but also demonstrates that your management team can handle it.
+By sharing this information proactively with your lenders (although not yet in default), it not only helps build your relationship, but also demonstrates that your management team can handle it.

 Our cross-disciplined team of business advisors and tax professionals specialize in working closely with business owners to develop a 13-week cash flow forecast to help them make more informed decisions on next steps to take during challenging times like these.
 To learn more or obtain assistance, contact us today.